vitorassis/interio/README.md

 ### setCanvas(char, int, int, int, int) : void

-Must be called before `drawCanvas()`, explaned after, in order to configure it.
+Must be called before `drawCanvas()`, explaned below, in order to configure it.

 Receives:
 ```